y011/idiot/README.md

 * Ever run Apache to test something and forget to kill it?
 * Ever spin up a MongoDB instance in Docker and accidentally leave it running with no password and a ton of production data in it?

 Idiot is the tool for you.
 Idiot runs checks (written in Python) every now and then, and if it finds something is awry it will throw up a notification dialog and put an indicative icon in the OS X status bar.
-It will keep reminding you every time it checks, until you either "snooze" notifications for that particular check or defenstrate your machine.
+It will keep reminding you every time it checks, until you either "snooze" notifications for that particular check or defenestrate your machine.

 Built-in checks: